RadekVyM/SimpleToolkit/README.md

 ### ContentButton

-`ContentButton` is just a button that can hold whatever content you want.
+`ContentButton` is just a button that can hold whatever content you want:

 ```xml
 <simpleCore:ContentButton Clicked="StarButtonClicked">